Rsantct/pe.audio.sys.OLD/pre.di.c/doc/01_INSTALL.md

 ### The web page

-For the web page server update you'll need sudo credentials.
+To updating your Apache web server you'll need sudo credentials.

-Now you can check the control web from some LAN computer or smartphone
+Once done you can check the control web from some LAN computer or smartphone

     http://yourPredicHostname.local